Jython1415/csds391-pa2/README.md

     I set up the neural network and the calculation of MSE, but this does not include any training of the network.
 However, doing the MSE step allowed me to answer 2.A and 2.B.

+11. Remove class one from the neural network data

+    Done.
+This gave me better answers for 2.B

-11. Derive the answer to 2.C
+12. Derive the answers for 2.C and 2.D